Archana584/PythonProject/README.md

 Wells Fargo has 18 ATMS in the RVA area, compared to 8 and 2 for Sun Trust Bank and Capital One, respectively.

 # Learning and Limitations
-Ensure the data is joined in the right order, eliminating unnecessary nulls Be flexible and change approach as needed, data was difficult to get; not convinced we have a complete universe of ATM data More time to spend with Master Card and Visa; still convinced this is possible, just not within our time frame or ability at this point
+Ensure the data is joined in the right order, eliminating unnecessary nulls.
+Be flexible and change approach as needed, data was difficult to get; not convinced we have a complete universe of ATM data More time to spend with Master Card and Visa; still convinced this is possible, just not within our time frame or ability at this point
 Relied on ATMs listed in Google;  assume large organizations and a few small entities list their ATMs in google.

-Disclaimer
-This is not real safety & security advice, it is only based on the data and the results analyzed from the Austin crime data sample from 2011 - 2016.